 If one were to ask how to make dua, there is proper etiquette to follow:

-- Raising one’s hands & Facing Towards the Qibla – this is mustahab (encouraged) to do according to some hadiths about the Prophet (pbuh).
+This is mustahab (encouraged) to do according to some hadiths about the Prophet (pbuh):

 At the end of the day, one should never doubt in Allah’s greatness.
 Dua is the most powerful tool for a believer to ask for things from their Lord, but also help strengthen their tawakkul (trust) in their Lord.